GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 Targets: []
 ```

-You can also see the [details for your delivery pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/web-app?project={{project-id}}) in the GCP control panel.

 Notice the first three lines of the output.
 Your Delivery Pipeline references three Target environments that haven't been created yet.
 In the next sections you'll create those Targets.